Orders, decorations, and medals of Armenia: Civil orders of Armenia

 It is awarded for significant contribution to strengthening and development of bilateral relations, for the preservation of peace and security, for the protection of human rights and fundamental freedoms, in activities which encourage the development of economic relations, preservation of spiritual values and cultural activities.

 The ribbon of the order is crimson red.

-The Order of Honor is offered for special services to the protection of the state and national interests of Armenia, to its independence and to the strengthening of democracy, as well as for significant contribution to the establishment, strengthening and development of friendship with Armenia and the promotion of peace between nations.
-The law on the Order of Honor has been in effect since July 27, 2000.
+The Order of Honour is offered for special services to the protection of the state and national interests of Armenia, to its independence and to the strengthening of democracy, as well as for significant contribution to the establishment, strengthening and development of friendship with Armenia and the promotion of peace between nations.
+The law on the Order of Honour has been in effect since July 27, 2000.

-The Order of Honor is awarded to:
+The Order of Honour is awarded to: